xadhix/DUET/README.md

 - Results from comprehensive parameter searches for the long-term forecasting task.
 The look-back window underwent testing with lengths 36 and 104 for FredMd, NASDAQ, NYSE, NN5, ILI, Covid-19, and Wike2000, and 96, 336, and 512 for all other datasets.
 We search for the best results from these look-back windows and report the best results.

-We utilize the Time Series Forecasting Benchmark ([TFB](https://github.com/decisionintelligence/TFB)) code repository as a unified evaluation framework, providing access to **all baseline codes, scripts, and results**.
-Following the settings in TFB, we do not apply the **"Drop Last"** trick to ensure a fair comparison.

 Extensive experiments on  25 real-world datasets from 10 different application domains, demonstrate that DUET achieves state-of-the-art~(SOTA) performance.
 We show the main results of the 10 commonly-used datasets below, click [here](./figures/other_results.png) to see the results for the remaining 15 datasets: